nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 8.2.0 : Various tweaks and improvements and a fix for an unwanted delay in WP core updates - a recommended update for all
+* 9.0.0 : UI simplification making options clearer/simpler, plus various tweaks and fixes.
+A recommended update for all.